 You could also say she is fairly strong since her best squat is 400 pounds and bench press 375 pounds.

 Miss Campbell is the perfect example of dedication to bodybuilding.
 She works out two hours a day and maintains a strict meal plan.
 She eats seven chicken breasts and consumes about 4,000 calories.
 And that’s just in a 12 hour period, not even an entire day!
 Her nutrition intake is so precise, she carries a small scale with her to weigh her food, even when she goes to eat out.
 This is the level of dedication needed to look like Rene Campbell.
 So, ladies don’t worry about getting big if you replace treadmill running with squatting.

-Brigita is a retired Slovenia bodybuilder who ranks as the 5th all-time great female bodybuilder.
+This retired Slovenian may be retired has long held her place in the hall of fame for female bodybuilders, ranking 5th of all time.
 She started lifting weights around the time she was 14 and had a boyfriend that owned a small gym.
 One thing led to another and at the age of 22, she was already competing in amateur shows while getting the pro card at the age of 31.

 She retired four years ago in 2013 after placing fifth at Ms. Olympia.

 Alina is ranked second as the all-time greatest female bodybuilder.
 Unlike Brigita, the Romanian-born Popa is still active in competition and just last year won her latest competition.
 She is a Ms. Olympia two-time runner up and her other accomplishments are a mile long.

 Her lifting numbers aren’t that bad either, she squats 375 pounds, benches 242 pounds, and deadlifts 308 pounds.
 So you could say she’s fairly strong.

 Ending this article with a familiar story.
 Denise was a bodybuilder in the late 80’s and early 90’s and fairly good one.
 She was one of the candidates that were expected to win the ’94 Ms. Olympia contest.
 However, life had other plans for her.